maskho/audiotextbooks/content/codes/content.md

 Interactive Element: Allow students to write out a sentence, select the number of rails, and then it will reorganize the sentence as above.

 Interactive Element: Show the students the sentence “Miiirieoheeoiriaaaaahgnsnneatvtxbotatahsltfneetnfcsnmtfcstoatcetktcaotsgtdht” allow students to try different numbers of rails to decipher the text (the correct input is 3 rails).
-Input box for the answer: “Mathigon is an interactive textbook that teaches a lot of interesting facts and math facts.”
+Input box for the answer: “Madras is an interactive textbook that teaches a lot of interesting facts and math facts.”

 The Vigenère cipher takes this one step farther and uses a series of alphabets, each shifted by one more for each linke.